PLEASE NOTE OUR P.O. BOX NUMBER HAS CHANGED. THE NEW ADDRESS IS CCFF P.O. BOX 172 UNIONTOWN, OHIO 44685

 On April 13, 2013 I was a presenter at the Lake Erie Labrador Retriever Rescue Animal Seminar.
 My topic was dispelling the myths regarding feral cats and their overpopulation.
 It was a wonderful seminar with a lot of information and great networking opportunities.
 Looking forward to next year already!

 CCFF is teaming up with Franks Ferals to provide monthly Trap/Neuter/Return seminars (free of charge) held at One of a Kind Pets in Akron.
-The next seminar is scheduled for June at the adoption center.
+Check with the clinic or on this page for updated schedule.
 Hope to see you there.

 URGENT!!!
 A RECENT SEIZURE BY OUR LOCAL HUMANE SOCIETY RESULTED IN THEM CAPTURING 40 CATS USING SNARES/CATCHPOLES.
 38 OF THESE CATS WERE KILLED.
 13 WERE LEFT AT THE RESIDENCE.
 CCFF REMOVED THE REMAINING CATS WHO ARE ALL HEALTHY AND FRIENDLY, NICE CATS.
 THERE WAS NO EXCUSE FOR THIS SITUATION TO BE HANDLED THE WAY IT WAS.
 SNARES WERE NOT NECESSARY, WE WERE ABLE TO SCRUFF THE CATS AND PLACE THEM IN CARRIERS, CALMLY AND SAFELY.
 A LITTLE COMPASSION FOR THE ANIMALS AND THE OWNER IS SOMETHING THAT SHOULD HAVE BEEN CONSIDERED.
 I AM NOT CONDONING THE LIVING CONDITIONS BUT THERE ARE WAYS TO DEAL WITH A SITUATION LIKE THIS PROFESSIONALLY.
 HERE IS A LINK TO PHOTOS OF THE CATS.
 THESE PHOTOS WERE TAKEN THE FIRST NIGHT.
 AS STATED, THEY ARE ALL VERY FRIENDLY AND LOVING AND LOOKING FOR FOREVER HOMES.
 THESE ARE EXTREMELY NICE CATS, VERY AFFECTIONATE AND LOVING.
 PLEASE CONSIDER ADOPTING!!
 Seizure Cats HERE ARE SOME UPDATED PHOTOS OF THE CATS.
 THEIR PERSONALITIES ARE COMING THROUGH AS THEY BECOME MORE COMFORTABLE, WHAT NICE DESERVING CATS!
 All but 4 have been adopted!!
 Newer pics

 ********URGENT!!!!!!******** UPDATE......I am sure you aware of the Evergreen Trailer Park in North Canton. http://northcanton.patch.com/articles/21-cats-rescued-from-former-evergreen-trailer-park It is being bulldozed this week.
 I went over to rescue A litter of kittens and found yet another litter.
 I got both litters and two moms.
 This evening 8 more cats were trapped.
 These are all young friendly cats in need of somewhere to go!!
 They are going to One of a Kind on June 4 to be fixed.
 Anyone wishing to help with this cost can make contributions directly to One of a Kind Clinic on Exchange in Akron.
 Please make sure you note it is for Cripple Creek Ferals and Friends.
 Financial assistance will be desperately needed.
 I will post pics of all the cats asap.
 For now, here are some of the kittens available.
 Evergreen Update June 5.....2 more kittens rescued, there is a third we cannot find.
-Will have pics and info posted soon on who is what, etc... .******UPDATE*****.As of June 11...
+Will have pics and info posted soon on who is what, etc... .******UPDATE*****.As of June 1, 2012...
 21 cats/kittens have been trapped.
 The last one this evening was the one I wanted the most!
 He has a broken tail from someone deliberately running him over.
 It is in VERY bad shape.
 He will be tested and evaluated for what can be done for him.
 Robert "Robert" has had his tail amputated and has been neutered.
 He has tested positive for FIV, as did my BobCat (my mascot).
 Robert is able to live a quite normal life with other cats.
 This disease is transmitted through deep bite wounds, not casual contact through grooming or shared food bowls.
 What a loving, grateful cat Robert is!!!
-We did get the third kitten that we couldn't find.
-They are coming along great and enjoying some attention.
-All but one of the kittens have been adopted.
-There are still plenty of young adults waiting for a forever home.
-These kitties have come so far and are quite loving once they know you.
 Out of 21 cats, we have 6 remaining from the Evergreen Trailer Park.

 Rubbermaid offers special pricing for containers used to make feral cat shelters.
 See website for info and instructions.
 Feral Cat Shelter